iterative/dvc.org/content/docs/command-reference/diff.md

 # diff

-Show added, modified, or deleted DVC-tracked files and directories between commits in the <abbr>DVC repository</abbr>, or between a commit and the workspace.
+Show added, modified, or deleted DVC-tracked files and directories between two commits in the <abbr>DVC repository</abbr>, or between a commit and the workspace.